 "Don't be silly, I'm all right."
 Bob eased the car's speed down a little.
 "Anyway, you're not insured to drive it."

 "Not insured.
 Your mother said I was, and she said the car was for the both of us."

 "She doesn't know about the technical stuff.
-Anyway she meant that the car was for both of us once we were married, but don't worry, I'll let you have a drive round the camp when we get back."
-Bob smiled at me briefly before looking back to the road.
+Anyway, she meant the car was for both of us once we were married, but don't worry, I'll let you have a drive around the camp when we get back."
+Bob smiled at her briefly before looking back to the road.
 "What a fantastic week it turned out to be.
 What with the car, and you, you were great between the sheets this week, you little sexpot."
-Bob smiled at me again, but I didn't return the smile.
+Bob smiled at her again, but she didn't return the smile.

 "I still say you should have spoken to me first."